harshit2123/Chatbot-App/README.md

 cd backend
 python3 -m venv .venv && .venv/bin/pip install -r requirements.txt
+# The telemetry SDK is a separate package, installed like any dependency.
-cp .env.example .env
+.venv/bin/pip install -e ../sdk cp .env.example .env
 .venv/bin/uvicorn app.main:app --reload

-# Frontend, third shell
+# Frontend, second shell
 cd frontend && npm install && npm run dev
 ```

-The telemetry SDK is a standalone package: `pip install -e ./sdk` installs it, and
+`llmlog` is not part of the backend package — it is a standalone library that lives
-the backend imports it as `llmlog` like any third-party library.
+in [`sdk/`](sdk/) and is installed into the venv.
+The backend imports it exactly as
+any other project would.
+See [The telemetry SDK](#the-telemetry-sdk).

 **Migrations** run automatically on startup (`alembic upgrade head`).
 To manage them
 by hand: